Geno's Steaks: 20th century

+21st century

 Geno's was awarded Best of Philly for Best Takeout by Philadelphia Magazine in 2000.
 In April 2004, a branch of the shop opened in Citizens Bank Park, the home of the Philadelphia Phillies.
 This location was closed in 2006 and replaced with Rick's Steaks (operated by Rick Olivieri, grandson of Pat Olivieri, founder of Pat's King of Steaks).

-On August 23, 2011, 71-year-old owner and founder Joey Vento died of a heart attack.
+On August 23, 2011, 71-year-old owner and founder Joey Vento died of a heart attack at his home in Shamong Township, New Jersey, at the age of 71.
+Ownership of Geno's Steak was passed to his son Geno, whom he named after the restaurant.

 Geno's Steaks has branch locations at Terminal B of Philadelphia International Airport and at Rivers Casino Philadelphia.

-On September 20, 2015, Geno's Steaks opened a location at Xfinity Live!
-Philadelphia.
+On September 20, 2015, Geno's Steaks opened a location at Stateside Live!.

 Description

 Geno's menu is very similar to that of Pat's.
 Geno's does not chop the meat while Pat's does.
 Geno's claims to have sold up to 4,500 sandwiches daily.

 The walls, roof, and interior of Geno's are decorated with memorabilia and hundreds of autographed and framed photos of celebrities who have eaten there.

+Geno's serves cheesesteak without chopping the steak and Vento believed provolone is the preferred cheese to be added.